David Hensley Player Props: Astros vs. Twins

 |Games w/1+ RBI

-- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Twins allow the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- The Twins will send Gray (1-0) to the mound to make his second start of the season.
+- Ryan (1-0) pitches for the Twins to make his second start of the season.

-- The right-hander last pitched on Saturday against the Kansas City Royals, when he tossed five scoreless innings while giving up three hits.
+- The righty last pitched on Sunday against the Kansas City Royals, when he threw six innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.